ToBlick/cs101/slides/basic_computer_concepts.md

 --

-This is all a convention, it's up to software to detect inappropriate files
+This is all a convention, it's up to software to detect inappropriate files.

 ```python
 for filename in ["doc.docx", "doc.cpp", "doc.ai", "doc.pdf"]: